Skip to main content

 Meghan McCloskey

-Marketing and Outreach Manager (she/her)
+Marketing Director (she/her)

 Meghan is a lifelong Oregonian who began her marketing career at Nike, where she spent nearly a decade.
 In 2018, she left her job in response to a deep calling to give back to her community: she started a non-profit that provided kids in foster care with art-and-craft experiences designed to encourage self-expression, boost self-esteem, and create memorable moments of bonding.
 The idea of helping underserved populations gain equitable access to beautiful spaces like Washington Park is what drew her to this role.
 Outside of work, Meghan enjoys reading, hiking, and biking with her family.